SummaryRead the full fact sheet

 - Medicines – certain drugs or treatments used in the management of some medical conditions may interfere with the body's healing process.

-- Smoking – cigarette smoking impairs healing and increases the risk of complications.
+- Smoking – impairs healing and increases the risk of complications.

 - Varicose veins – restricted blood flow and swelling can lead to skin break down and persistent ulceration.